Google Allowed Third Parties To Read Your Gmail Messages, In Yet Another Breach Of User Privacy

 About a year ago, Google was under fire for allegedly scanning Gmail messages for “ad-targeting purposes.”
 However, the practice was ended after people expressed their anger about having their privacy invaded.
 That was when Google released a statement reassuring everyone that privacy and security were incredibly important to the company.

 But a year later, it’s coming out in the open that Google gives unprecedented access to third-party developers to people’s personal information.
 And if you’re imagining that machines are scanning your emails, that’s not entirely true.
-For example, in the case of an app called Return Path, human employees read 8,000 emails in order to develop their “smart reply” feature.
+For example, in the case of an app called Return Path, human employees reportedly read 8,000 emails in order to develop their “smart reply” feature.

 Similarly, the developers for Edison Software’s Edison Mail app for iOS had human workers read “thousands” of emails, also to develop their “smart reply” feature.
 Edison has stated that they no longer allow messages to be read, and reiterated that anything that was read was “a small sample of de-identified messages for R&D purposes.”